OXID-eSales/testing_library/README.md

 1. Shop is installed/configured (`config.inc.php` is filled in with database connection details and so)
 1. Shop can be accessed through url (used for shop installation).

 Several test runners are available for use once testing library is prepared.
-These are available in `bin` directory:
+These are available in `bin` or `vendor/bin` directory:
 `bin/runtests` - run shop/module unit and integration tests.
 `bin/runtests-selenium` - run shop/module selenium tests.
 `bin/runtests-coverage` - run shop/module tests with code coverage.